History - 133rd Ave Roundabout

 133rd Ave, NE Roundabout Art

 The City Council approved a visual connection between the roundabout and the adjacent Eastrail pedestrian tunnel and directed staff to include the addition of a piece of art in the center of the roundabout.
-The piece was envisioned to interact with natural light, complement the tunnel skylights, and enhance the newly created public space.

 About the Project